TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Description

-This research and development project describes a method to create a decentralized and transparently backed credit system for art projects that is governed through a Moloch-fork DAO.
+This research and development project describes a method to create a decentralized and transparently backed credit system.
+The motivation for buiding this token-economic system is to create a redistributive, community governed "social currency" for art projects, starting from an Athenean network of participants.
 Users can mint, burn, and hold the currency and participate in its governance by voting on decisions concerning the allocation / distribution of funds generated via "DAO Tax".

 The proposed implementation would operate on a public blockchain and would be backed by Ether - The reserve is leveraged into a credit supply, which automatically mints new tokens via a bonding curve smart-contract, a concept originally developed by Eyal Hertzog which he calls the Bancor Protocol.
 These tokens are essentially a share of the common's economy using them.

 We included a "DAO Tax" implementation to the token contract.
 Whenever the token is minted from the token's smart contract or transferred between addresses, an amount of tokens is allocated automatically to a community pool which governed by the DAO (TrojanPool.sol). the token contract also implements a "redistribution tax", a similar mechanism that awards all token holders.

 ## Motivation
 Collaborative networks of artist-run, creative communities, and non-commercial initiatives that operate outside institutional frameworks provide an important ground for experimentation, innovation and artistic expression.
-This is certainly the case for Athens, where the recent past of capital controls and economic uncertainties has led to the closing-down of commercial gallery spaces and the emergence of collaborative networks of support between artist-organised intiatives.
+This is certainly the case for Athens, where the recent past of capital controls and economic uncertainties has led to the limiting of the capacities of commercial gallery spaces and the emergence of collaborative networks of support between artist-organised intiatives.
 However, such initiatives struggle to achieve sustainable methods to support their practices despite having active and dedicated communities who care.
 The underfunding and privatization of art has led to an unsustainable community funding model.

 Furthermore, the mechanism we describe can be considered a "DAO primitive" that can forked and the depolyment parameters such as % "DAO Tax" and Bonding Curve parameters adapted to scenarios such as creating a BC fundraising mechanism for Moloch-fork DAOs, or Moloch x Continuous Organizations, and other novel crypto-economic experiments and use-cases.